 Then Jesus steps forward.
 He takes His brief in hand and begins to argue in your defense.
 “My client admits that every word spoken by the prosecution is true.
 We do not contest any of the charges, nor do we claim any mitigating circumstances.
 My client is guilty as charged.”

-“But,” He continues, “I have here a full pardon purchased with My own blood.”
-Then stripping off His robes, He shows His hands and His side.
+But, as He lifts His nail-scarred hands, He says, “I have here a full pardon purchased with My own blood.”

 The accuser has no answer to this.
 His whole case against you crumbles and is thrown out of court.
 Our defense is that Jesus Christ has died for our sins.
 They have already been judged at the cross, and once a charge has been dealt with, it cannot be brought again.
 “Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us” (Romans 8:34).

 Anyone who has lost a loved one knows that last impressions make a powerful impact.
 We remember people as we last saw them.
 The last glimpse the disciples had of Jesus was with His hands raised to bless them: “While he blessed them, he parted from them and was carried up into heaven” (Luke 24:51).

 The ascension speaks to us both of the completed work and the continuing work of Jesus.
 He has completed the work of offering Himself as the sacrifice for sin.
 There is no more sacrifice to be offered, no more atonement to be made, nothing more that needs to be done to placate the wrath of God and release forgiveness to His people.
 That work is complete.
 It is finished!

 But Jesus also has a continuing work.
 As He sits at the right hand of the Father, He continues what He was doing when He ascended, pouring out His blessing on His people.
 “He always lives to make intercession” for us (Hebrews 7:25), and this work will go on until He returns.